FAQ - National Identification code (CIN) for Italian Properties

 All short-term rental properties (whether managed commercially or not) must have:

-Properties managed as businesses will also need to meet additional safety installation standards as outlined by local authorities.
+Properties managed as businesses will also need to meet additional safety installation standards.

 When do I need to comply with the safety requirements?

 My building already has fire extinguishers.
-Do I need them in my rental unit too?
+Do I need them in my property too?

-Yes, each individual rental unit must meet the safety requirements independently, even if the building itself is already compliant.
-This ensures guest safety and regulatory compliance for your specific rental space.
+Yes, each individual property must meet the safety requirements independently, even if the building itself is already compliant.

 Where can I find more details about safety device requirements?

-For comprehensive information about safety device requirements and installation standards, please refer to the Ministry of Tourism's official website.
+For more information about safety device requirements, please refer to the Ministry of Tourism's official website or contact their team using the contact details provided above.

 Do you want to contact us?